collective/collective.fingerpointing/README.rst

     eggs =
         collective.fingerpointing

-By default, Finger Pointing logs audit events to the event log only.
+By default, Finger Pointing logs audit events to the Zope event log only.
 To enable logging to a separate file use the following configuration:

 .. code-block:: ini